 Discount code: time-saver25

-If you are working in a corporate environment and also have access to your Exchange mailbox via Outlook Web Access (OWA), then you’ll notice that your Outlook signatures are not available there.
+When you are using Outlook.com or are working in a corporate environment and also have access to your Exchange mailbox via Outlook Web Access (OWA), then you’ll notice that your Outlook signatures are not available there.
 You’ll have to set these up again in OWA as well.

 You can find the Signature option in OWA in the following locations;